 At the same time, my body kept trying to bring me back through self-inflicting extreme pain till I was pulled back to realize how numb I had become.
 I had developed tendencies to press parts of my body against hard surfaces until they hurt very bad, or enter in water at extreme temperatures just to feel my skin react, or at extreme times even bite my arm to see if I can feel anything.
 I realized that I am suffering from DPDR when I heard my friend talk about the same kind of behavior.

 When trying everything material to satisfy myself had failed, I entered into a state of apathy, I could not tell if I was happy or sad.
 I moved like a robot and even my voice sounded like a drone.
-I felt like the tin man from the wizard of oz looking for a heart.
+I felt like the tin man from the Wizard of Oz looking for a heart.
 With help from a number of addictions I had become so accustomed to feeling emotionally numb, that each time there was a possibility of feeling pain, I jumped to consume something to make sure that pain didn’t come to the surface.
 Sometimes this even got pushed to suicidal limits when the adrenaline junkie in me was at it’s peak.
 This pattern finally broke when I learned how to mindfully confront the pain during my first ayahuasca retreat.

-Right after my first retreat I stopped most of the substance addictions and mindfully worked to reconnect with myself at some level.
+Right after my first retreat I stopped most of the substance addictions and consciously worked to reconnect with myself at some level.
 The pain was excruciating at first but it forced me to take care of myself and start practicing a healthy lifestyle.
-I started volunteering at Spirit Vine center so I was drinking ayahuasca few times every month and doing all the workshops guided by Silvia with the purpose to find out the causes of blockages and destructive patterns of behavior for understanding, cleansing and transmutation.
+I started volunteering at Spirit Vine center so I was drinking ayahuasca few times every month and doing all the workshops guided by Silvia with the purpose to find out the causes of blockages and destructive patterns of behavior for understanding, cleansing and transformation.

 During the first 2 years I had the most extravagant journeys in other dimensions, my mind had truly been opened to an unbelievable extent, but I had still managed to keep the lid on my emotions very tight.
 I was still a compulsive eater and binge-watched television shows to avoid any emotional pain.
 I had managed to process and resolve several issues during this time as well, but most of the work was done only at the psychological and physical level, I had an intense fear of facing my emotions, though I would have never admitted this at the time.

 I realized I was ready to stop exploring other dimensions during the ayhauasca journeys, rather I wanted to become more present in this earthly world and deal with whatever problems I had here.
 I shifted the focus of my work with ayahuasca to become fully incarnate in this reality.
 For some time I re-entered the state of limbo, where I was neither in my body nor in another world — I was stuck in between everything and unable to feel anything.
 I knew I was dissociated but I didn’t know the name of my problem till a returning participant shared that he had finally found the diagnosis for a condition he had been dealing with for 15 years — he suffered from DPDR.
-Although he had described his condition on the previous two retreats he had attended, I never associated myself with this, but this time when he started explaining the symptoms, and later when I went a did a deeper reading on the subject, I realized that I was suffering from a extreme case of this disorder.
+Although he had described his condition on the previous two retreats he had attended, I never associated myself with this, but this time when he started explaining the symptoms, and later when I did a deeper reading on the subject, I realized that I was suffering from an extreme case of this disorder.

 The Process of Embodiment

 I was elated to finally see that there may be something I can do to end this torture!
-It took me a few months to reflect and see the extent of the problem within myself, but when I did I committed completely to grounding myself and healing my psychological, physical and emotional state and bringing myself into balance.
+It took me a few months to reflect and see the extent of the condition within myself, but when I did I committed completely to grounding myself and healing my psychological, physical and emotional state and bringing myself into balance.

 I set my intention in every ayahuasca ceremony to reconnect with my physical and emotional centers and to re-tune my psychological center to bring me out of the state of constant anxiety.
 Over the course of the year I went through what most would characterize as hell, and at the same time I couldn’t have been happier — only because I could finally feel something!
 Even if it was excruciating physical pain, or emotional sadness, anger, guilt, or the biggest one personally — shame, the ability to have something dynamic as an emotion had become so alien to me, that I slowly started accepting anything that arose within me.